Andrés Gimeno: Tennis career

 Gimeno went back to Spain in 1960 where he then had his best year as an amateur, winning the titles in Barcelona, Caracas, Monte Carlo, and at Queen's Club.
 In Barcelona, he became the first Spanish player to win the Torneo Conde de Godó, beating the Italian player Giuseppe Merlo.
 That same year he reached the doubles final of the French Open too, losing to an Australian duo.
 After that year, he joined the professional group World Championship Tennis, where Jack Kramer offered him $50,000 for three years, and more money for each victory.
 The group consisted of some of the best tennis players in history such as Rod Laver, Pancho Gonzales and Ken Rosewall.

-Gimeno won the Poertschach pro tournament in August 1963 beating Rosewall and Frank Sedgman.
+Gimeno won the Pörtschach pro tournament in August 1963 beating Rosewall and Frank Sedgman.
 He also won the Genoa Pro in September 1963 beating Laver and Rosewall.
-Gimeno won the College Park Pro in May 1964 beating Lew Hoad in the final.
+Gimeno won the College Park Pro Championships in May 1964 beating Lew Hoad in the final.
 He won tournaments in Noordwijk and Munich in August and September 1964 beating Laver and Rosewall in both events.
 Gimeno won the Milan Pro in September 1965 over Laver and Rosewall and beat Laver in the final of the pro event at Port Elizabeth in October 1965.
 Gimeno won the US Pro hardcourt event at St. Louis in June 1966 beating Laver in the final.
 He won the World pro championships in Oklahoma City in July 1966 beating Laver and Rosewall.
 He also won the Geneva and Barcelona pro tournaments in September 1966 (both over Laver).
 He won the Cincinnati Pro in July 1967 beating Laver and Rosewall.
 In September 1967, Gimeno won the Border Pro at Selborne (over Rosewall and Fred Stolle) and the Eastern Province Pro at Port Elizabeth (over Laver and Rosewall).